 - Respect the privacy and modesty of patients, students, faculty and other members of SJSM.

-- Do not use offensive language, either verbally or in writing, when referring to patients or their illnesses, or when communicating with peers or educators or the public.
+- Do not use offensive language, either verbally or in writing, when referring to patients, peers, students, faculty and members of SJSM or their illnesses, or when communicating with other educators or the public.

 - Do not harass others physically, verbally, psychologically, or sexually.

 - Do not discriminate on the basis of sex, religion, race, disability, age, or sexual orientation.